--Originally founded in 1908, the Company is a global producer of aluminum and steel wheels for passenger cars and light trucks.
+-Originally founded in 1908, the Company is a global leader of aluminum and steel wheels for passenger cars and light trucks.
 The Company also produces steel wheels for commercial trucks and trailers.

--In February 2012, Iochpe-Maxion, one of the leading wheel manufacturers in Brazil, concluded acquisition of 100% of the Company and created Maxion Wheels.
+-In February 2012, Iochpe-Maxion, one of the leading wheel manufacturers in Brazil, completed the acquisition of 100% of the Company and renamed it to Maxion Wheels.

 -The Company is a wholly owned subsidiary of Iochpe-Maxion S.A.

 Wheels for light vehicles

 -Customizable aluminum wheels with multi color paint application capabilities

 -Tall and narrow aluminum wheels to reduce weight